 ND filters make life a thousand times easier if you have to photograph a white or light colored pet outside in bright sunlight!
 Or to be able to shoot with a very low aperture number during the noon sun.

 This brings me to my next point, pet colors.
-For animals colored in any color besides white or black, the exposure will be pretty even and fairly easy to achieve.
+For animals colored in any color besides white or black, the

 If you’re photographing an all-white dog or an all-black dog, life might get a bit more difficult.
 For a white dog, you’ll want to underexpose and darker your frame a bit more.
 A black dog will need to be slightly overexposed and lighten the details of the fur.